Related posts: Certified Aging-in-Place Specialists (CAPS) »

 Many Idaho providers have had good experiences contacting HUD’s FHEO experts for technical assistance or to learn techniques for compliance.

-Idaho’s ADA Task Force also provides technical support and training for accessible Design and Construction of the built environment, with particular expertise in the Americans with Disabilities Act.
+Idaho’s ADA Task Force also provides technical support and training for accessible Design and Construction of the built environment with an emphasis on the Americans with Disabilities Act.
 (208) 344-5590 (V/TTY).
-There’s much information on our Resources and Links page.
+There’s much more information on our Resources and Links page.

 While Idaho’s fair housing advocates (i.e., Idaho Legal Aid Services, Intermountain Fair Housing Council, Idaho Human Rights Commission) are key to understanding local testing and enforcement patterns and practices, there are also civil rights attorneys who specialize in educating housing providers and communities on fair housing practices and the rights of providers to representation in related cases.